pawanpaudel93/beatbox-competition/README.md

 See also the list of [contributors](https://github.com/pawanpaudel93/beatbox-competition/contributors) who participated in this project.

 ## 🎉 Thanks <a name = "thanks"></a>
-- [BBU]("https://www.youtube.com/watch?v=xMYglWGueVc") for the competition concept.
+- [SXIN & Chezame](https://www.youtube.com/watch?v=xMYglWGueVc) for the competition concept.
-- Matt | Block-Farms.io#7823 for helping me with Youtube External Adapter.
+- Matt | Block-Farms.io#7823 on Chainlink discord for helping me with Youtube External Adapter.